-105 42 CFR § 435.918; 45 CFR § 155.230.
+107 42 CFR § 435.918; 45 CFR § 155.230.
 See, also, 45 CFR § 155.230(d)(3) allowing select required notices to be sent through standard mail, even if an election has been made to receive such notices electronically, in the event that an Exchange is unable to send these notices electronically due to technical limitations.

-103 42 CFR § 435.1102(e), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).
+105 42 CFR § 435.1102(e), as applied to hospital determination of presumptive eligibility by 42 CFR § 435.1110(a).

-- (5) Send a notice by regular mail within three business days of the date of a failed electronic communication if an electronic communication is undeliverable; and - (6) At the individual's request, provide through regular mail any notice posted to the individual's electronic account. - (b) [Reserved]
+- (1) Confirm by regular mail the individual's election to receive notices electronically; - (2) Inform the individual of their right to change such election, at any time, to receive notices through regular mail; - (3) Post notices to the individual's electronic account within one business day of notice generation; - (4) Send an email or other electronic communication alerting the individual that a notice has been posted to his or her account.
+Confidential information will not be included in the email or electronic alert; - (5) Send a notice by regular mail within three business days of the date of a failed electronic communication if an electronic communication is undeliverable; and - (6) At the individual's request, provide through regular mail any notice posted to the individual's electronic account. - (b) [Reserved]